University PhD Policies & Requirements

 - Courses will be open to students outside of the discipline only if those students have met the required prerequisites and have the approval of both their department/advisor and the course instructor.

-- Finally, courses in the evening divisions, including University College and its Summer School, are not part of this agreement.
+- Finally, courses in the evening divisions, including the School of Continuing & Professional Studies, are not part of this agreement.
 Courses that require individualized instruction and/or additional fees (e.g., independent studies, individual music lessons) are also excluded.

 Minimum Stipend Award